arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 <hr />

-Imagine this part of code somewhere in a part of code responsible for importing season passes.
+Imagine this part of code (somewhere) responsible for importing season passes.
 It saves the pass and publishes `PassImported` event.

 ```